SwissPedHealth-PipelineDev/docs/pages/variant_concept.md

 | `POS_Metadata`  | Type: Genomic Position; Cardinality: 1:1; Value Set: GENO:0000902                   |
 | `REF_Metadata`  | Type: Reference Allele; Cardinality: 1:1; Value Set: string                         |
 | `ALT_Metadata`  | Type: Alternate Allele; Cardinality: 1:1; Value Set: string                         |

 ## Downloads

-Example outputs can be downloaded from the public set.
-Each link points to the file within the GitHub repository.

-Here's the table updated with direct download links that point to the raw file content on GitHub, allowing users to download the files directly:

-## Downloads